Thursday, April 17. 2014

-Embargoes apply… if you are posting the AAM to an institutional or subject repository.Ignore this completely.
+Embargoes apply… if you are posting the AAM to an institutional... repository.Ignore this completely.

-The author’s institutional repository is the author’s institutional website.
+The author’s institutional repository (IR)is the author’s institutional website.
 Period.

 Authors and institutions: Please don’t prolong the needless, empty, pseudo-legal nonsense and subterfuge that has been holding back OA for decades.
-Ignore this phoney, groundless distinction and self-archive your final draft in your IR immediately upon acceptance (as HEFCE/REF2020 & EC/Horizon2020 require), and make it OA immediately.
+Ignore the phoney, groundless distinction among labelled disk-sectors in your institutional website and self-archive your final draft in your IR immediately upon acceptance (as HEFCE/REF2020 & EC/Horizon2020 require), and make it OA immediately.

 Your Wizened & Weary Archivangelist

 Physicists have been spontaneously self-archiving in Arxiv since 1991, but most other disciplines have not followed suit, despite the demonstrated benefits of providing open access in terms of research uptake, usage and impact.